schurigweston/chess/notes.md

 # These are my notes yep.
-Changed in Intellijay
+Changed in Intellijay.
+Lets try not to push the entire repository.
+Just this one file.